italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 In this section the following flows are described:

-- **Remote Same Device Flow**, where the Web Browser and the Wallet Instance are used in the same device.
+- **Remote Same Device Flow**, where the user-agent and the Wallet Instance are used in the same device.
-- **Remote Cross Device Flow**, where the Web Browser and the Wallet Instance are used in different devices.
+- **Remote Cross Device Flow**, where the user-agent and the Wallet Instance are used in different devices.

 In the **Same Device** and **Cross Device** Authorization Flows described in this chapter, the User interacts with a remote Relying Party.